Serra da Canastra National Park

 Getting There

-There are several ways to reach Serra da Canastra National Park, depending on your starting point.
-If you are flying into Brazil, the closest major airport is Belo Horizonte International Airport.
-From there, you can either rent a car or take a bus to São Roque de Minas, the nearest town to the park.
-Alternatively, you can also hire a local guide or join a tour group for a hassle-free journey.
+The closest major airport is Belo Horizonte International Airport.
+From there, you can rent a car or take a bus to São Roque de Minas, the nearest town to the park.
+The completion of a paved road in 2006 has made access easier, but hiring a local guide or joining a tour can simplify the journey further.

 Local Transportation